dilasgoi/eessi_setup/README.md

 module avail  # Should show available EESSI software
 ```

-## Contributing

-Contributions to the EESSI Setup Project are welcome!
-Please feel free to submit a Pull Request or open an Issue on GitHub.

-## License

-This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

 ## Acknowledgments

 - The EESSI project: https://www.eessi.io/
 - CernVM-FS: https://cernvm.cern.ch/fs/
-- The European HPC community for their ongoing support and contributions

 ## Additional Resources